BrianSemiglia/Cycle.swift/README.md

 `Event` | A driver-specific enum expressing events experienced by drivers `(Event, Frame) -> Frame` | A function that produces frames based on an input event and a previous state

+### Composition
 Combined they form a transformation of `Frame -> Driver.Model -> SideEffect -> Driver.Event + Frame -> repeat`.
 This transformation is encapsulated to a type: `Lens`.
 A cycled application is a collection of `Lenses`.
-The results is an application formed of homogenous parts that are free from needing to define custom scaffolding necessary to propogate values to and from their parent context.
+The result is an application formed of homogenous parts that are free from needing to define custom scaffolding necessary to propogate values to and from their parent context.

 ### Concept
 The goal is to produce an application that has clear and uniform boundaries between the declarative and procedural.
 The declarative side can be understood as a timeline of `Frames` based on the incoming timeline of `Events` which when intertwined can be visualized as such: